Tax

 30% ruling

-The ruling stays at a flat 30% for 2026.
-The proposal to taper it down to 27% was scrapped.
+The ruling stays at a flat 30% for 2026 — the earlier per-year step-down (30/20/10) was scrapped, but the rate still drops to a flat 27% on 1 January 2027.
 The WNT salary cap (above which the ruling no longer applies) jumped €16,000 to €262,000, and both minimum salary thresholds indexed up.
 The transitional regime that protected pre-2024 ruling holders ends, so the cap now applies to everyone.

 | Item | 2025 | 2026 | Change |